 Ensure that the bolt is adequately tightened and secured when putting the prop back on.
 Do not over tighten.

-2. The Wires and Cables of Your Trolling Motor
+2. Inspect the Wires and Cables of Your Trolling Motor

 Do a visual inspection of all cables and wires.
 Frays, cuts or kinks will require immediate action.